Fredric/ExtJS-Basecamp/README.md

 ExtJS MVC Application using the Basecamp API (v2)

-This is just a playground for testing best practices in ExtJS
+This is just a playground for testing best practices in ExtJS.